Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Introduction

-In this Letter, we study the electronic structure of mTBLG in a magnetic field $B \hat{z}$ by calculating the Hofstadter butterfly of the network model.
+In this article, we study the electronic structure of mTBLG in a magnetic field $B \hat{z}$ by calculating the Hofstadter butterfly of the network model.
 In the low $B$ field regime, we show that Dirac points can reemerge at finite fields, which should provide fingerprints for determining the network model parameters.
 In the strong $B$ field regime, the probabilities of an electron to deflect right and left at a scattering junction can be significantly different, which leads to gap opening at Dirac points.
-In such a case, we demonstrate that the system effectively realizes Floquet topological insulators (FTIs) \cite{Kitagawa2010,Rudner2013}, where Chern numbers of bulk bands are zero, but there are chiral edge states traversing bulk gaps.
+In such a case, we demonstrate that the network model effectively realizes Floquet topological insulators (FTIs) \cite{Kitagawa2010,Rudner2013,Liang2013}, where Chern numbers of bulk bands are zero, but there are chiral edge states traversing bulk gaps.
+In realistic mTBLG, the bands at the ultraviolet energies set by the gap at AB/BA region can have nonzero Chern numbers, but the low-energy spectrum is well described by the FTIs.
 We identify the FTIs based on a nontrivial spectral flow in the Hofstadter butterfly as well as an explicit calculation of the chiral edge states.
 We also discuss experimental implications of our work, predicting the exciting possibility of realizing a solid state equilibrium FTI in mTBLG.

+The rest of the article is organized as follows: We describe the network model and construct the scattering matrix in Sec.~\ref{Sec:Model}.
+The band structures of the network model are calculated in Sec.~\ref{Sec:Bands}.
+Then, we compute the Hofstadter butterfly in the weak $B$ field regime and show that the Dirac points can be used to identify the model parameters in Sec.~\ref{Sec:butterfly}.
+In Sec.~\ref{Sec:FTI}, we predict that the FTI phase in the strong $B$ field regime.
+The experimental signatures and open questions are discussed in Sec.~\ref{Sec:Discussion}.
+The detailed calculations for the Hofstadter butterfly are presented in Appendix~\ref{APP:B_field}.
+In Appendix~\ref{APP:Chern_N}, we compute the Berry curvature of the bands in the FTI phase.
+We explain the setup for calculating the chiral edge state of a FTI in Appendix~\ref{APP:OBC_cal}.